Thursday, 22 June 2017

 Eventually we called out to a man inside the fence, who did not understand us, as we were speaking French.
 But it turned out that he was Dutch, so we reverted to English and he explained how to find the front gate, at the opposite extreme of the camping ground.

 The manager was just closing up for lunch, but he took our €16 and advised us where the shadiest spots were.
-They were not exaggeratedly shady, and we found ourselves shifting about constantly as the afternoon progressed, dodging the rays of the sun that drummed down from a merciless white sky.
+However even these spots were not exaggeratedly shady, and we found ourselves shifting about constantly as the afternoon progressed, dodging the cruel shafts of sun that bore down from a merciless white sky.

 At 7:30 pm we walked slowly back to town, going the long way via the boat harbour to make sure of our route for the morning.

-We had a glass of rosé at the outdoor bar on the other side of the main square, which was now in shade, while our previous bar was roasting in the late sun.
+We had a glass of rosé at the outdoor bar on the other side of the main square, as this side was now in shade, while our previous bar was roasting in the late sun.

 Feeling suitably mellow, we strolled on to the tree-lined boulevard, intending to go to the restaurant at the Logis hotel, le Raisin.

 But before we got there we noticed another restaurant across the road, au Cochon Rouge, offering a three-course menu for €14 and a shaded terrace at the back.